Kongfanyi/Sch-computing-work/README.md

 # Random typings
-Hi I am a normal kid :)

-Bye
+  Hi I am a normal kid using Github for a class project for teachers' day.
+I'm new to Github and I will try to learn as much as possible.
+Usually, I have a lot of homework but I'm always tired..